ipfs-inactive/website/content/pages/docs/commands.md

 DESCRIPTION

-  Displays the links an IPFS or IPNS object(s) contains, with the following
+  Displays the contents of an IPFS or IPNS object(s) at the given path, with the following format:
-  format:

     <link base58 hash> <link size in bytes> <link name>

+  The JSON output contains type information.
 ```

 ## ipfs mount